LukeSmithxyz/emailwiz/README.md

    **CNAME record** for your `mail.` subdomain.
-4. **A Reverse DNS entry for your site.** Go to your VPS settings and add an entry for your IPv4 Reverse DNS that goes from your IP address to `<yourdomain.com>` (not mail subdomain).
+4. **A Reverse DNS entry for your site.** Go to your VPS settings and add an entry for your IPv4 Reverse DNS that goes from your IP address to `<mail.yourdomain.com>`.
 If you would like IPv6, you can do the same for that.
 This has been tested on Vultr, and all decent VPS hosts will have a section on their instance settings page to add a reverse DNS PTR entry.
 You can use the 'Test Email Server' or ':smtp' tool on [mxtoolbox](https://mxtoolbox.com/SuperTool.aspx) to test if you set up a reverse DNS correctly.
 This step is not required for everyone, but some big email services like Gmail will stop emails coming from mail servers with no/invalid rDNS lookups.
 This means your email will fail to even make it to the recipients spam folder; it will never make it to them.
 5. `apt purge` all your previous (failed) attempts to install and configure a mail server.
 Get rid of _all_ your system settings for Postfix, Dovecot, OpenDKIM and everything else.
 This script builds off of a fresh install.